 However, you might have to buff an area multiple times to get the oil in.
 If you leave the oil on the surface, it can attract dust and dirt.

-Fill a bucket with 1 gallon of hot water — it shouldn’t be boiling water, simply turn your faucet to the hottest setting.
+Fill a bucket with one gallon of hot water.
+It shouldn’t be boiling water.
+Simply turn your faucet to the hottest setting.
 Add three-quarters of a cup of olive oil and half a cup of lemon juice.

 Then, stir the mixture using a wooden spoon until everything is combined properly.
 Dampen a mop and start at the furthest part of the room and work your way towards the exit.
 The process takes a bit of work since you might have to go over sections twice.

 One bright spot, though: because it’s soap-free, you won’t have to rinse it.
-Simply leave it to dry and enjoy your revived floors (8).
+Simply leave it to dry and enjoy your revived floors.